MkFoster/wordpress-install-notes/README.md

 sudo apt install mysql-server
 sudo mysql_secure_installation
 ```
 * Select options to enforce strong passwords.
 Choose 'y' for "VALIDATE PASSWORD COMPONENT" and press '2" for "STRONG".
-Use a strong password for the DB root user.
-A password generator might come in handy here.
+Use a strong password for the DB root user and put it somewhere safe.
+A password manager like 1Password or LastPass is a good place.
 Choose 'y' to remove anonymous users, disallow root login remotely, remove the test DB, and  reload the privilege tables.

 * Install PHP.
 Note: Do not install Imagemagick because it has a bug that crashes the server on large image uploads.
 ```